sandeepkasaragod/workshop_temp/running_bioinfo_pipeline.md

 <b> Results: </b> All the workflow outputs are stored here in a sub-folders.

 Tree structure below may give you a better idea of how the files are organized in Artic-nf.

 <img src="images/Artic-nf_dir_structure.png"/>

+## 1.2 Mandatory parameters

+The workflow requires some of the mandate parameters to run the workflow, this includes

+- output_dir: To store all the analysis results
+- meta_file: Contains barcode and their sample details along with primer schema and version
+- basecaller: Enables user to select basecaller software [Guppy or Dorado]
+- fast5_or_pod5_dir: Directory for raw files
+- primer_schema: Directory of primer_schema
+- kit_name: Barcode kit name for demux
+- dorado_dir: Location of the Dorado software (not required if Guppy is used)
+- guppy_dir: Location of the Guppy software (not required if Dorado is used)

 ## 1.2 Notes on these instructions